Democrats call for federal gun laws after California mass shootings

 Congressman Lou Correa is hopeful Republicans can be convinced to pass reforms like universal background checks.

-“The victims aren’t Democrat or Republicans, the victims are all Americans,” Rep. Correa (D-CA) said.
+“The victims aren’t Democrats or Republicans, the victims are all Americans,” Rep. Correa (D-CA) said.